 Theory and practice of physical fitness assessment for the purpose of prescribing aerobic exercise to adults, both healthy populations and those with special conditions, such as obesity, diabetes, osteoporosis, asthma, hypertension, and heart disease.
-Prepares students for American College of Sports Medicine (ACSM) Health Fitness Instructor exam as well as other personal trainer certifications.
+Prepares students for American College of Sports Medicine (ACSM) Health Fitness Specialist exam as well as other personal trainer certifications.
 Prerequisite: PHED 3300 or consent of instructor.

-PHED 4170 Personal Trainer: Strength and Speed Training Exercise (3 credits)
+PHED 4170 Advanced Principles for Strength and Speed Training Exercise (3 credits)